-Every-so-often, I stumble across a worst-case-scenario story that reminds me just how serious an injury a broken foot or ankle really is.
+Every-so-often, you stumble across a worst-case-scenario story that reminds us all just how serious an injury a broken foot or ankle really is.
 Today is one of those days.

-Last week, final toxicology reports from the New Orleans coroner revealed that a woman who died last October was, in fact, killed by her broken ankle.
+Last week, in going through old news stories, we stumbled across final toxicology reports from the New Orleans coroner who revealed that a woman who died last October was, in fact, killed by her broken ankle.

 Apparently, the woman’s abusive boyfriend caused her initial injury by repeatedly smashing her leg with a crock pot insert.
 Ten days later, a blood clot broke free from the site of the fracture and traveled up to her heart, where it killed her.